migrau/Lab-pipelines/README.md

 # Lab pipelines
 A mix of pipelines for a variety of different tasks.

-### phylogeny wih/without downsampling per region.
+### phylogeny with/without downsampling per region.
 `src/tree.pipe.snk` : Given multiple fasta files (one per region of interest, e.g. Europe, Africa, Asia, etc), the pipeline downsamples the fasta files selected (i.e. it reduces the dataset to `x` samples per month) and keeps a selected fasta file without downsampling (e.g. Australia).
-Next, it generates the required metadata files and perform a maximum likelihood phylogenetic analysis (RAxML) and an optimized time-scaled phylogeny (TreeTime)
+Next, it generates the required metadata files and performs a maximum likelihood phylogenetic analysis (RAxML) and an optimized time-scaled phylogeny (TreeTime)

 **Input files:** (input1) Folder with fasta samples (to be downsampled) and (input2) Single fasta to keep as it is.